 We used the same compensation philosophy and guidelines discussed above to determine Mr. Rainville's 2003 compensation.
 We adjusted Mr. Rainville's salary and reference bonus for 2003 to reflect competitive and geographic considerations.
 In early 2004, we applied the same methodology we used for other executive officers, as explained above, to determine Mr. Rainville's actual 2003 bonus.
-In our determination, we assessed Mr. Rainville's achievement of subjective factors, including his leadership in establishing and implementing strategic and operational goals in response to the difficult business environment in the pulp and paper industry, as well as his guidance in advancing the business objectives of our composite building products business.
+In our determination, we assessed Mr. Rainville's actual goals in response to the difficult business environment in the pulp and paper industry, as well as his guidance in advancing the business objectives of our composite building products business.
 We did not grant any stock options to Mr. Rainville in fiscal 2003.